gu-fan/mathematic.vim/README.md

         KeyHelper makes viewing and inputting these symbols easier.

+        :KeyHelper to open the window.
         It will dynamicly showing matching keymap with your input.
-        And press '<Enter>' in the KeyHelper window to append to file.
+        And press '<Enter>' in the KeyHelper window to append character to file.

         And you can input more unicode symbols:
         0x2500-0x2800,  0x1D100 - 0x1D1DD